TheBookKnight/jsSeleniumChaiMocha/README.md

 ## Optional: Implement Locators

-Visit tag **'0009_locators'** for chai implementation.
+Visit tag **'0009_locators'** for how to organize locators.

 1. Moved _home_page.js_ to the newly created **home** folder.

 2. Created _home_locators.js_ file and moved the locators to that file.

-## Step 7: Implement Headless Browser Testing (and Parallel Testing)
+## Step 7: Implement Headless Browser Testing

 This is a great [blog post](https://www.awesome-testing.com/2019/04/headless-browser-testing-with-selenium.html) why it's better to implement Headless Browser testing.
 Note, be wary because I heard cases that headless isn't as [fast as expected](https://watirmelon.blog/2015/12/08/real-vs-headless-browsers-for-automated-acceptance-tests/).

+Visit tag **'0010_headless'** for headless implementation.

-1. Add 'headless' to Chrome options
+1. Add 'headless' to Chrome options.

 > o.addArguments("headless");

+## Step 8: Implement Parallel Testing

+You need at least two test files to see parallel testing.
+Visit tag **'0011_tests_books'** for another test example with the Books tab.

+To ensure all tests are ran,

+1. I edited the NPM script to point to the 'test' folder

+> mocha test --reporter mochawesome --reporter-options autoOpen=true

+2. To run them all via CLI

+> npm run test

+Work-In-Progress
+Visit tag **'0012_parallel'** for parallel testing implementation.